FriedOrange/MatrixSans/README.md

 After installing Python, the others may be acquired automatically by running `pip install -r requirements.txt` at the command line.

-To build the fonts manually on Windows:
+To build the fonts on Windows:

 - Run `build.bat` in the `sources` folder.

+To build the fonts on Linux or macOS:

+- Run `make build` at the command line, in the `MatrixSans` folder.

 ### Modifying the fonts